 - The 1600 Wall System®3 Curtain Wall used for punched openings in office areas incorporates inside glazing and an IsoStrut® thermal barrier for outstanding thermal performance and installation economies.

 - The doors – standing 75" to 95" tall and 55" wide, and weighing between 160,000 and 180,000 lbs – were custom designed by Hardesty & Hanover and HKS and manufactured by Industrial Door Contractors Inc. Each door is outfitted with Kawneer 1600 SS Curtain Wall for aesthetics and high thermal performance.

 - Kawneer’s 350 Tuffline® Entrances, ideal for high-traffic applications, were used throughout, including the large pivoting entrance and exit doors.

-The certified LEED Gold® stadium is home to the NFL’s Minnesota Vikings, hosted the 2018 Super Bowl and will host other marquee events.
+The certified LEED Platinum® stadium is home to the NFL’s Minnesota Vikings, hosted the 2018 Super Bowl and will host other marquee events.